Franciscowxp/Small_component/README.md

 * Support big file.
 * Resume and Pause. it can support resume broken transfer.Don't need other library.
 * ProgressBar.
+* Use http not websocket
 * Preview. preview some file like images and plain text.
-* Use http not websocket.

 * ####options